gwleuverink/bundle/docs/index.md

 You may run `php artisan bundle:build` to bundle all your imports beforehand.
 These will be added to your `storage/app/bundle` directory, make sure to add those to vsc or otherwise build them in CI before deployment.

+Furthermore it is reccomended to cache your blade views on the server by running `php artisan view:cache` in your deploy script.

 **Prevent Bundle from loading the same import multiple times**

 Bundle uses laravel's `@once` direcive internally, so you don't have to worry about loading the same import more than once.